-Length 150 words Duration Count of 25 Range Throwing distance Area of Effect 1 creature

-Enongy Cost 1 spell Material Orange spell Energy Cost point Component ball
+Length 150 words Duration Count of 25 Range Throwing distance Area of Effect 1 creature Energy Cost 1 spell point Material Component Orange spell ball

 This spell allows a Cleric to hold any creature, except dragons (see Dragon Encounter chart in land rules) immobile through the power of his Deity.
 If struck by the spell ball, the target must remain motionless for a clear, audible count to 25.